Wooooooooo!….. an eerie black widow Pom-Pom Spider arrived in Craft Passion to spice up your Halloween!!!!

 2. Pom Pom Maker [35mm and 45mm size]

 3. Pipe Cleaner, 2 [I used red but you can use black]

 7. Round templates for trimming [4mm and 2mm dia.] & thumb-pins

-8. Fabric glue
+8. Tacky craft glue

-Complete winding the whole pom pom maker with black yarn.
-Wind all black yarn on the the other arm.
+Complete winding the whole pom-pom maker with black yarn.
+Wind all the black yarn on the other arm.

 Use 35mm pom-pom maker to make a small black pom-pom of 2mm dia by using 2mm round template to trim.

 Attach the hang strap on the small pom-pom while tieing up the pom-pom.

 If you want to hang the spider horizontally, attach the strap near to the red spot.

 Apply a generous amount of tacky craft glue at the desired position (on both body and head) before you attach the spider head to the body.
 Wait for about 5 to 10 minutes for the adhesion to get secure before sticking them together.